 Improve your productivity

-Taking time off is not only good for you, it is also good for business!
+Taking time off is not only good for you, but also for business!
 Research shows that when done right, time off will increase your energy level and happiness, which translates into higher productivity.
-Incidentally, many of the countries with the highest labor productivity are also home to employees that take most of their very generous vacation allowances (e.g. Switzerland, Netherlands, Germany).
+Incidentally, many of the countries with the highest labor productivity are also home to employees that take most of their very generous vacation allowances (e.g., Switzerland, Netherlands, Germany).

 Accelerate your career